bitfinexcom/dazaar/docs/protocol.md

 eg. in case of expired proof of payment or violation of the terms of service, some additional tweaks are needed to the standard Hypercore protocol.

-As decribed earlier, Hypercores do not have a per user revocation scheme built in.
+As described earlier, Hypercores do not have a per user revocation scheme built in.
 If a Hypercore is shared with peers A and B, there is nothing stopping peer A from continue to share it with B, even if the author has stopped sharing with B.